 As weird holidays go, this is pretty weird…

-To supplement my various articles on particular themes (a ghost village, a funeral, the murals of Artisan the Sixth, Elder Hu, and so on), this diary records the more domestic side of my recent trip chez Li Manshan—like my notes on our French tour last May, the kind of thing one hardly finds in inscrutable accounts of hallowed Daoist ritual.
+To supplement my various articles on particular themes (a ghost village, a funeral, the murals of Artisan the Sixth, Elder Hu, In search of temples, and so on), this diary records the more domestic side of my recent trip chez Li Manshan—like my notes on our French tour last May, the kind of thing one hardly finds in inscrutable accounts of hallowed Daoist ritual.

 As I land in Beijing, pausing only to catch up with my wonderful hosts Matt and Dom and to buy a SIM card, I take the midnight train to Yanggao—smashing my personal best time for Fastest Ever Escape From Beijing.
-Perhaps first you can read my updated description of my first couple of days there.
+You may like to begin by reading my updated description of my first couple of days there.

 Despite improved transport and smartphones, progress seems superficial.
 This is still another world from the skyscrapers and Party congresses touted by the international media.
 Like anywhere else in the world, indeed.
 And it’s hard to see evidence of greater repression—people are well used to it.